 According to NSLP's Fact Sheet, the National School Lunch Program offers assistance for students in more than 101,000 public schools, residential childcare institutions, and non-profit private schools.
 Since 2007, NSLP has provided low-cost and free meals, including both breakfast and lunch, to more than 30.5 million children every school day.

 Additionally, with Congress' approval to extend NSLP's provisions, children have also been able to receive free or reduced-cost snacks since 1998.
 Generally, these snacks are only covered for students who are under the age of 18 and who are also participating in an extracurricular after-school activity.

 This video explains the National School Lunch Program.

 How Does NSLP Work?

-While the NSLP is a federal program, administrators work directly with state agencies, who implement the program in their region.
-Any schools or districts that take part in NSLP are provided with cash subsidies and donated foods from the United States Department of Agriculture for each meal and snack that is served.
+While the NSLP is a federal program, administrators work directly with state agencies that implement the program in their region.
+Any schools or districts that participate in NSLP are provided with cash subsidies and donated foods from the United States Department of Agriculture for each meal and snack served.
 To meet the guidelines of NSLP, participating school cafeterias are required to serve meals that meet Federal USDA requirements.